 Progression to clinical placement is a privilege dependent upon successful completion of previous required classroom, lab, and clinical experiences.
-All clinical placements are coordinated through Clinical Placement Northwest Consortium and independently with non-consortium agencies.
+All clinical placements are coordinated through Clinical Placement Northwest Consortium and/or independently with non-consortium agencies.
 At no time is a student to seek out their own preceptor or placement.
 Failure to abide by this policy may result in loss of clinical placement opportunities.
 In addition, clinical health requirements and essential qualifications must be met each semester prior to beginning clinical experiences.

 The School of Nursing uses a variety of clinical sites.
 To accommodate all students, the School of Nursing may offer clinical coursework in evenings, nights, weekends, summer or J-term, and students are required to enroll when clinical course is made available to their cohort.
 At times, due to agency, preceptor and/or School of Nursing requirements, choices may not be available.
 Students unable to participate in the clinical courses offered will not be able to progress in the program.